 - One-to-one Principal Study tuition for both writers and composers

-- Observation of contemporary opera in rehearsal and production at the Royal Opera House
+- Observation of contemporary opera in rehearsal and production both on the main stage and in smaller spaces at the Royal Opera House

-- A new professorial post of Writer-in-Residence appointed to support, supervise and mentor writing students on the programme
+- A professorial post of Writer-in-Residence, Stephen Plaice, appointed to support, supervise and mentor writing students on the programme

 - Electives including Electro-Acoustic Music, Aesthetics, Research and Writing for Performance